department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 - Any documents or receipts you have for the cost of transporting the Veteran’s remains

 ## As a surviving spouse, do I need to file a claim for burial costs?
 No, you don't need to file a claim as a surviving spouse.
-When we receive notice of the Veteran’s passing, we automatically pay a set amount to eligible surviving spouses of record to help cover burial and funeral costs.
+When we receive notice of the Veteran’s death, we automatically pay a set amount to eligible surviving spouses of record to help cover burial and funeral costs.
 But you'll need to file a claim for additional benefits to help pay for the plot, the cost of interment, or transportation of the remains to the cemetery.

 <div id="react-applicationStatus" data-widget-type="burials-app-status" class="static-page-widget">
   <a class="usa-button-primary va-button-primary" href="/burials-and-memorials/application/530">Apply for Burial Benefits</a>